 Subvención de Participación Comunitaria

-The purpose of these grants is to provide matching funds for projects that help residents participate in—and be more connected to—their communities.
+Through this annual grant process, King County provides matching funds for projects that help residents participate in—and be more connected to—their communities.
 Funded projects must demonstrate how they are accessible to all residents, regardless of race, income, or language.

 Community Engagement Grants support projects that advance the King County Strategic Plan and achieve one of the following goals: